 - 1. All persons registered for University courses on campus; - 2.
-All persons who are not officially enrolled for a particular term but have a continuing relationship with the University or intend to enroll in the next term.
-This provision is intended to include within the definition of students, those persons enrolled in the spring and fall semesters who engage in misconduct during the summer and students who are first time enrollees who engage in misconduct prior to the time of enrollment, or who are not enrolled in that particular part of term; and/or or under the control of UAGM - Carolina Campus.

-3. All persons who are attending classes on campus although they may be enrolled students in other higher education institutions as transient students.
+All persons who are not officially enrolled for a particular term but have a relationship continuing with the University or intend to enroll in the next term.
+This provision is intended to include within the definition of students, those persons enrolled in the spring and fall semesters who engage in misconduct during the summer and students who are first time enrollees who engage in misconduct prior to the time of enrollment, or who are not enrolled in that particular part of term; and/or - 3.
+All persons who are attending classes on campus although they may be enrolled students in other higher education institutions as transient students.